 Becoming a nurse begins with enrollment in nursing school.
 Arizona College offers an accelerated nursing program that includes 877 hours of clinical experience, allowing students to gain hands-on experience in a real-life situation that nurses commonly deal with.
 The entire program can be completed in as little as 3 years.
 Graduates of this program earn a Bachelor of Science in Nursing (BSN) degree and are prepared to pursue nursing licensure, which is a requirement of becoming a registered nurse.

 Fill out the Request Information form to connect with an Admissions representative and learn more about Arizona College’s BSN program.
-The nursing program is offered at our Mesa and Las Vegas campuses!
+The nursing program is offered at our Mesa and Las Vegas School of Nursing campuses!